EduardaCaldeira/compression_bias_survey/README.md

-# Unriddling Compression-Induced Biases in Biometrics Applications: A Survey
+# Model Compression in Biometrics Applications: A Survey
 Official repository for the paper "Model Compression in Biometrics Applications: A Survey".

 ## Abstract